 - Export successful approaches for addressing disparities to all CCs and other key networks and consortiums.

 The current U54 award supports initiatives to recruit and train underrepresented faculty and students in cancer research.
-The award currently encompassestwo cancer research pilot projects, two cancer research full projects, and two cores that involve investigators from four research divisions at the FHCRC and five scientific departments at NMSU.
+The award currently encompassestwo cancer research pilot projects, two cancer research full projects, and two cores that involve investigators from four research divisions at Fred Hutch and five scientific departments at NMSU.

 For More Information